glanzkaiser/glanzshamzs/Bullet/Readme.md

 # About
 Bullet Physics is a professional open source collision detection, rigid body and soft body dynamics library.
 Bullet Physics target real-time and interactive  use in games, visual effects in movies and robotics.

+#### This folder contain all the Bullet-3.24 examples that can be tested and modified then build with CMakeLists.txt.

 # Install Bullet 3
 To download it first type:
 ```